alixmatthews/parulidae_proctophyllodidae_cophylo/02_Alignment_20211115/IQTREE/COI_AICc/README.md

 - `COI_AICc.model.gz`: log likelihoods for all models tested; checkpoint file to recover an interrupted model selection
 - `COI_AICc.splits.nex`: support values (%) for all bipartitions, computed as the occurence frequencies in the bootstrap trees
 - `COI_AICc.treefile`: best tree found by maximum-likelihood in newick format with ultrafast bootstrap support values
-- `COI_AICc_rooted.treefile`: best tree found by maximum-likelihood in newick format with ultrafast bootstrap support values; root designated for graphing
+- `COI_AICc_rooted.treefile`: best tree found by maximum-likelihood in newick format with ultrafast bootstrap support values; root designated for graphing; final tree